-6.1.
-As part of the entrance and exit controls, steps must be taken to ensure the maximum density of people in any particular area is never exceeded for any longer than a brief period of time.
+- As part of the entrance and exit controls, steps must be taken to ensure the maximum density of people in any particular area is never exceeded for any longer than a brief period of time.
 The area does not necessarily have to be monitored by stewards or security staff, providing a means of limiting access to the area can be guaranteed at the requisite times.
-Unauthorised persons or those without accreditation are not allowed to enter the event premises.
-6.2.
-Where possible, separate entrances and exits should be provided and should be adequately signed.
-6.3.
+Unauthorised persons or those not tested, with a positive test result, or without accreditation, are not allowed to enter the event premises. - 6.2.
+Where possible, separate entrances and exits should be provided and should be adequately signed. - 6.3.
 Suitable measures are to be implemented to ensure the flow of visitors at entrances and exits comply with the required distances (floor markings, room partitions, automated gate or other pedestrian flow control systems, signal light systems, pull principle).
 The traffic paths are to be defined and marked to steer the flow of visitors smoothly (one-way system where possible, distance markers or spacers).
-Flows of people in opposite directions are to be avoided.
-6.4.
+Flows of people in opposite directions are to be avoided. - 6.4.
 Sufficient space for queues is to be provided in the event areas and methods of controlled access set up (e.g., controls by stewards or security personnel).
-6.5.
+Wearing a medical mask is mandatory for those waiting in queues. - 6.5.
 Persons with symptoms may not enter the event venue.
 If a person inside the event venue should develop symptoms, the affected person(s) must leave the venue.
-6.6.
+This applies equally to persons who have tested negative, are fully vaccinated, or have recovered from a Covid-19 infection. - 6.6.
+Persons who have tested positive may not enter the event venue.
+Anyone with a positive result from an on-site test must, following the rules on hygiene, face coverings, and social distancing, place themselves in quarantine immediately, inform the responsible public health office and register with a doctor for a PCR test. - 6.7.
 When planning exits, it may be necessary to include other doors or emergency exits in the process of controlling visitor flows (including stewards or security staff at those exits).

-7. Check-in (accreditation, ticket checks, cloakroom)
+7. Check-in (accreditation, testing, ticket checks, cloakroom)

-7.1.
+- 7.1.
 Ticket or entry controls must be contactless and electronic.
 In the case of late registrations at the venue during the course of accreditation, the event organiser must also record the private contact data of these visitors (see 4.2.).
-Here too, consent for the storage of such data is to be obtained from each person (in accordance with the General Data Protection Regulation (GDPR)).
-7.2.
+Here too, consent for the storage of such data is to be obtained from each person (in accordance with the General Data Protection Regulation (GDPR)). - 7.2.
+For on-site testing, the event organiser has to establish, separately from the event areas, a space where tests can be conducted.
+If necessary, a waiting area also needs to be set up.

+- 7.3.
 Ideally, participants are provided with cloakroom tokens in a contactless form (e.g. digital cloakroom tokens).
 Alternatively, disposable paper tokens can be used.
-The required minimum distances must be maintained from and by the cloakroom and accreditation personnel and/or they are to be provided with the requisite sneeze guards.
-7.3.
+The required minimum distances must be maintained from and by the cloakroom and accreditation personnel and/or they are to be provided with the requisite protective equipment (see 7.5.). - 7.4.
 The number of cloakroom personnel is to reflect the floor area and is based on the valid social distancing regulations.
-Where this is not possible, a cloakroom service cannot be provided.
-7.4.
-The following protective equipment is to be provided for all those working in the accreditation, ticket control, and cloakroom areas: face masks, disposable gloves, and a higher frequency of regular hand disinfection.
+Where this is not possible, a cloakroom service cannot be provided. - 7.5.
+The following protective equipment is to be provided for all those working in the accreditation, ticket control, and cloakroom areas: mask of medical standard and a higher frequency of regular hand disinfection.